hageyahhoo/Agile2020/Agile2020.md

 My focus was to obtain consent from decision-makers and colleagues by discovering their real concerns and providing solutions iteratively and incrementally.

 #### 1. SHARE A SENSE OF CRISIS BY VERBALIZING REAL CONCERNS
-I thought not only decision-makers and colleagues but also I should know real problems LINE Corporation was facing with in a knowledgeable way.
+I thought not only decision-makers and colleagues but also, I should know real problems LINE Corporation was facing with in a knowledgeable way.
 It was time to follow an ancient saying by Sun Tzu: "If you know the enemy and you know yourself, you will have almost 100 battles".
 From my experiences of Agile, I thought "Product Discovery" [6] might fit well.

 Therefore, at first, I talked developers, QA persons, Product Managers, senior managers, and executives to hear their concerns and troubles directly.
 Through these conversations, I acknowledged that they had lots of non-verbalized problems.
 Additionally, I got that there were no persons who could verbalize these problems and share with other colleagues.